-The ECU encourages observers to its General Council meetings.
-These are often the Secretariats of ECU Members, but also include the European representatives of the World Federation of Chiropractic, World Congress of Chiropractic Students and Candidate ECU members.
+The ECU welcomes observers to its General Council meetings.
+These are usually the Secretariats of ECU Members, but can also include the European representatives of the World Federation of Chiropractic, World Congress of Chiropractic Students officers of the European Council for Chiropractic Education and Candidate ECU members.

-Awards for outstanding research are presented each year at the ECU Convention.
+Awards for outstanding research are presented at the ECU Convention.

 European Academy of Chiropractic

-The EAC has a Governing Council led by a Dean and supported by a Director of Academic Affairs, Chair of the Research Council, and the Academic Convention Organiser.
-The ECU President and Secretary-General also have seats on the Council.
-The Governing Council is supported by an academic affairs secretary and an administrator.
+The EAC has a Governing Council led by the Chair and supported by a Director of Educational Development, a Director of Professional Development and a representative of the ECU Executive Council.
+The Governing Council is supported by the ECU Excecutive Administrator.

-A Court of Electors considers membership status of EAC members.
-The Court of Electors may confer Fellowship status on any ECU chiropractor considered to have outstanding academic qualifications in a particular area of chiropractic.
+A Court of Electors may confer Fellowship status on any ECU chiropractor considered to have outstanding academic qualifications in a particular area of chiropractic.

-The EAC has a number of Special Interest Groups (SiGs), which promote academic development and postgraduate learning in a distinct area of chiropractic practice.
-The SiGs are:
+The EAC has a number of Special Interest Groups (SiGs), which promote academic development and postgraduate learning in distinct areas of chiropractic practice.
+These are currently:

 Chiropractic and Manual Therapies

-The EAC jointly sponsors the online open-access journal Chiropractic and Manual Therapies with the Chiropractic and Osteopathic College of Australasia (COCA), the Royal College of Chiropractors (RCC) and NIKKB.
+The EAC jointly sponsors the online open-access journal Chiropractic and Manual Therapies with the Chiropractic Australia (CA) the Royal College of Chiropractors (RCC) and the Chiropractors’ Knowledge Center.

 Chiropractic and Manual Therapies can be accessed at www.chiromt.com

-- To promote chiropractic as a health profession at the level of the European Parliament and its related bodies.
+- Promoting chiropractic as a health profession at the supranational level in Europe

-- To pursue harmonisation of the profession by legal recognition within all Member States.
+- Pursuing harmonious legal recognition of the profession in all ECU Member States.

-- To support the professional mobility of chiropractors within EU Member States, with particular reference to Directive 2011/24 as it relates to patients’ rights in cross-border healthcare.
+- Supporting the professional mobility of chiropractors within Europe and to patients’ rights in cross-border healthcare in the EU

-- To participate in, and adopt the values of, the European Public Health Alliance.
+- To participate in, the European Public Health Alliance.

 - To participate in the European Health Policy Forum in matters relevant to the chiropractic profession.